biosustain/autoprot/README.rst

 Specific input data
 ===================

+Ensure that the FASTA file with the proteome sequences follows the official UniProt configuration for the headers.
+An example FASTA file can be found in ``Examples\Input\URF_2021_04_UP000000625_E_coli_83333.fasta``.

 All workflows in ``DIA`` and ``directDIA`` mode can be initialised from .RAW files (Thermo Fisher Scientific instrument specific - please open an issue if another type is required) using either `Spectronaut <https://biognosys.com/software/spectronaut/>`_ (commercial; Biognosys AG, Schlieren, Switzerland) or `DIA-NN <https://github.com/vdemichev/DiaNN>`_ (open source; `Demichev et al., 2019 <https://www.nature.com/articles/s41592-019-0638-x>`_).